-Canadian stand-up comedian, actor, and producer Russell Peters also had a successful comedy tour of the Middle East where after a show in Amman, the usually reserved and stoic Jordanians got in the last laugh on Peters after His Majesty King Abdullah II of Jordan “punk’d” the comedian for being the first to leave a party that the King had hosted the night before.
+Canadian stand-up comedian, actor, and producer Russell Peters also had a successful comedy tour of the Middle East.
+After a show in Amman, the usually reserved and stoic Jordanians got in the last laugh on Peters after His Majesty King Abdullah II of Jordan “punk’d” the comedian for being the first to leave a party that the King had hosted the night before.
 American Comedian Gabriel “Fluffy” Iglesias has an equally hilarious story about a gig he had in Saudi Arabia.

 So why has comedy seemingly skyrocketed in a region of the world that has historically been seen as conservative and too serious?
-Well, maybe that’s because Middle Eastern demographics show that 60% of the population of the Middle East is under the age of 30 and these young people grew up with the internet and have gained a bigger worldview and perhaps a better understanding of the world as a result.
+Well, maybe that’s because Middle Eastern demographics show that 60% of the population of the Middle East is under the age of 30.
+These young people grew up with the internet and have gained a bigger worldview.
+Perhaps, even a better understanding of the world as a result.

-Indeed, Obeidallah says that he was once invited by a Saudi prince to perform in front of a mixed audience in Saudi Arabia where the young Saudis laughed at his humor, while the older generation was mostly silent, waiting for him to do magic tricks.
-He goes on to say that once, after a show, a young Saudi student came up to him after the show.
-The student, Ahmed Al Omran, first became a fan of Dean’s through YouTube and then he saw a Dean perform in the Saudi capital of Riyadh.
+Indeed, Obeidallah says that he was once invited by a Saudi prince to perform in front of a mixed audience in Saudi Arabia.
+There, the young Saudis laughed at his humor, while the older generation was mostly silent.
+He goes on to say that once, after a show, a young Saudi student came up to him.
+The student, Ahmed Al Omran, first became a fan of Dean’s through YouTube.
+Then, he saw a Dean perform in the Saudi capital of Riyadh.

-In fact, stand-up comedy on YouTube may be exactly why comedy has grown among Middle Eastern youth and why, to paraphrase Al Omran, “Old people just don’t get it.”
+In fact, stand-up comedy on YouTube may be exactly why comedy has grown among Middle Eastern youth.
+Also, reason why, to paraphrase Al Omran, “Old people just don’t get it”.
 On YouTube, for example, young Arabs can see their favorites comedians from all over the world like ventriloquist Jeff Dunham and his politically incorrect “Ahmed the Dead Terrorist” – a doll, whose punch line often ends with an “I’ll kill you!” and the young Arabs absolutely love it.